laravel/docs/validation.md

 <a name="rule-email"></a>
 #### email

 The field under validation must be formatted as an email address.
 This validation rule utilizes the [`egulias/email-validator`](https://github.com/egulias/EmailValidator) package for validating the email address.
-By default the `RFCValidation` validator is applied, but you can apply other validation styles as well:
+By default, the `RFCValidation` validator is applied, but you can apply other validation styles as well:

     'email' => 'email:rfc,dns'